Maksym Tatarenko: FC Chernihiv

 In September, he was elected player of the month in Ukrainian Second League.
 By 26 May 2025, Maksym had kept 291 minutes of clean sheets since the start of the season, which was a single-season record for the league.
 Tatarenko imposed himself as the best goalkeeper Ukrainian Second League, finishing the 18 matches-long season conceding only 8 goals, helping FC Chernihiv obtain Ukrainian First League promotion during the 2024–25 Ukrainian Second League.

 On 26 June 2025, even if few clubs in Ukrainia Premier League were interested, he decided to extend his contract with the club.
 He made his Ukrainian First League debut with FC Chernihiv on 3 August 2025, in a 1–0 away lost with Probiy Horodenka.
 On 17 August, during the match against Prykarpattia Ivano-Frankivsk, he kepts a clean sheet for the first time in the Ukrainian First League.

 Tatarenko played FC Chernihiv's matches in the Ukrainian Cup, impressing enough helping the club to qualify for the round of 16 for the first time.
 Due to his performance in the match against Vorskla Poltava, he was included in the Best XI of Round 10 of the 2025–26 Ukrainian First League.
+On 2 July, 2026, he signed a new three-year contract with the club.